 Instead of using cash, you should download the Transit Go Ticket app or obtain an ORCA card for cashless fare payments.
 The Transit Go Ticket can be used for fare and abd retail stores.
 That’s because transit agencies are not accepting cash in order to reduce the risk of exposure to germs.

 King County Metro is the primary operator of public bus service within downtown Seattle.
 The bus system operates more than 120 routes and connects with Link at multiple stops.
 Use this link for a system map of bus service.
-Use this link to plan your bus trip.
+Visit the King County System Maps to plan your bus trip.
 Fare can be paid with an ORCA card.
 In addition to Metro, Sound Transit operates express regional bus service.
 Lastly, RapidRide is another express bus service that may come in handy.

 Seattle Center Monorail